Navigating TRICARE Benefits for Doulas: How to Get Credentialed and Why Your Training Matters

 Ready to Get Started?

 Whether you’re new to doula work or looking to expand your services to include military families, the path to becoming a TRICARE-credentialed doula begins with the right training.
-Check out the training dates if you need a doula training that meets TRICARE’s requirements, or explore TRICARE’s credentialing process if you’re ready to take the next step.
+Check out the doula training dates if you need a doula training that meets TRICARE’s requirements, or explore TRICARE’s credentialing process if you’re ready to take the next step.

 Supporting military families is a rewarding and meaningful way to use your skills as a doula.
 With the right training and credentials, you can make a lasting impact on those who serve our country.